Eigenvalue algorithm: 2×2 matrices

 In both matrices, the columns are multiples of each other, so either column can be used.
-Thus, (1, −2) can be taken as an eigenvector associated with the eigenvalue −2, and (3, −1) as an eigenvector associated with the eigenvalue 3, as can be verified by multiplying them by A.
+Thus, (1, −2) can be taken as an eigenvector associated with the eigenvalue -2, and (3, −1) as an eigenvector associated with the eigenvalue 3, as can be verified by multiplying them by A.

-3×3 matrices
+Symmetric 3×3 matrices

 The characteristic equation of a symmetric 3×3 matrix A is: